LCuretti/Ameritrade-Interface/README.md

   Has multiple endpoints check for the TDAPI file

 TDStream.py:
-  Handle all subscription.
+  Handle all subscription for WebSocket streaming.
 SUBS, UNSUBS, ADD, LOGIN, LOGOUT, QOS In order to request the credentials it uses TDAPI Class Find below subscription table.